chef-boneyard/chef-web-docs-2016/includes_cookbooks/includes_cookbooks_definition.rst

 * Data needs to be passed from one (or more) recipes into a single definition
 * A repeating usage pattern exists for one (or more) resources
-* An action does not need to be sent directly to a resource; resource notifications will not work normally when the resource to be notified is located in a definition